Oregon Vacation (2) GC12 and GC17

 GC17, another old geocache hidden on 21 Jul 2000, is nearby.
 During my planning, I determined its trailhead and parking spot to be N45°19.076 W122°03.558, along the same road as where I parked for GC12.
 My Australian friends, having limited time and not-so-good knees, regretfully decided to skip GC17.
 I chewed a protein bar and continued on in the light rain.

 The trail to GC17 is a 1.5 km uphill battle.
 It is steep, muddy in certain sections, and slippery in the rain.
-My Nike running shoes got wet from the rain and the mud, although the Darn Tough socks still kept my feet comfortable.
+My Nike running shoes got wet from the rain and the mud, although the Darn Tough socks (paid link) still kept my feet comfortable.
 It took me 75 minutes round trip to get up the hill, find the cache, and come back down.

 There's no cellular signal.
 There's no other people walking or talking.
 There's no vehicle or aircraft humming.
 It's just me, the nature, and the geocache.